About Money Stir

 I got sick of the “paying off credit card debt” treadmill I couldn’t get off of.
 I was tired of continually feeling behind.
 After doing that for over a decade, and realizing how miserable that made us, we are ready for a change.

-I don’t look at retiring as me quitting my job and sitting at home for 12 hours/day watching Netflix.
+I don’t look at retiring as me quitting my job and sitting at home for 12 hours/day watching Netflix (even though that might happen on occasion).
 For me, retirement means having full flexibility in what I can do with my time.
 What I decide to do at that point is probably going to evolve.

 What I do know is that in any case, I will be keeping my mind busy doing something.
 I want my time to be enjoyable and flexible.

 - Being transparent and honest about my past financial mistakes and issues

 - Reduce spending on things that do not add value to our lives

 - Getting rid of debt and staying credit card debt free, in addition to building wealth

 - How to optimize our employment, career and running a business

 - Learning how to become a better person